remo-help/bag-of-character-embedding/custom_embeddings.md

 # Downloading and Using the GloVe Implementation

 This part of the tutorial will assume you are either on Ubuntu, or another Linux distribution and have a [c-compiler](https://gcc.gnu.org/) and git installed and know how to use it.
-No guarantees can be made for windows or ios users.
+No guarantees can be made for windows or iOS users.

 ## Cloning the GloVe repository